Azure-Readiness/Academic/Content/6. HPC/SLURM Linux Cluster HOL.md

 The following are required to complete this hands-on lab:

 - A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
-- A Visual Studio VM image provided to you by the instructor
+- The Microsoft Azure Storage Explorer (provided for you in the lab VM)
+- PuTTY (provided for you in the lab VM)

 ---
 <a name="Exercises"></a>